JoeTonDev/api-server/README.md

-This is an API server written with JavaScript, Mongoose and MongoDB.
+This is an API server written in JavaScript.
+Using Mongoose ORM and MongoDB.